devyndamonster/MagazinePatcher/README.md

 **Did You Know:** Normally, magazines and clips are assigned to firearms by hand in H3VR?

 This is not ideal, as some firearms can only spawn with one or two magazines, when it ***could*** spawn with several!
+This mod aims to fix that, by assigning compatible magazines programatically.

 ### Why should you use MagazinePatcher?
 - It allows modded weapons to spawn with magazines